tobermory/faultHandling-cortex-m/README.md

 }
 ```

+I work in oceanographic instrumentation, including underwater
+profiling floats.
+If my system faults, 2000m down somewhere in the
+Pacific Ocean, there ain't anyone there watching, so console printf is
+pointless.
+And the wi-fi is spotty.
+Oh, and I have no hard disk.

+My 'export' strategy therefore is to declare the faultDump buffer in a
+.noInit section of RAM, re-boot after the fault, wait until I am back
+at the surface, then beam the fault dump home via Iridium sat comms.
+Only then can the fault analysis begin, and in my (painful)
+experience, each and every register in the dump can contribute to
+solving the error cause.

 See the [sources](src/main/) for more details.
-It's just one .h and one .c.
+It's just one .h and
+one .c, oh and a small .asm.

 ## Prerequisites